grimmfieber/vector-lib-cpp/README.md

-# someCppWorksOfMine
+# Vectors

-includes my own vector methods by using templates, binary file reading
+### during the cpp course in college I decided to write my own vector methods.

+### For creating vectors I used templates.

+### Then I created pop,push and etc.